StreptanthusDimensions/Plant_Counter/README.md

     brew cask install java8
     brew install maven

-Then from the project directory `maven intall` will build the jar.
+Then use maven to build using your favorite IDE, or, from the project directory type `maven intall` to build the jar.
 You will still need to copy it to fiji by hand.